wsbctechnicalblog/wsbctechnicalblog.github.io/README.md

 The blog posts should adhere to the prescribed best practices, such as in-depth technical articles containing step-by-step instructions on how to solve given set of problems.
 In addition to in-depth articles, the blog publishes interesting interviews featuring senior practitioners.

-While blog articles are not restricted by the maximum number of words, it is expected to not submit bloated content that contains very long narrtives.
+While blog articles are not restricted by the maximum number of words, it is expected to not submit bloated content that contains very long narratives.
+A good rule of thumb is a post that amasses approximately 400 words.

 It is very important to provide full disclosure on any sourcing of the material published on the blog (such as photos or graphics, as well as citations from other publications).